marcushio/CADiseaseModel/README.md

 # CADiseaseModel
-Disease modelling sing a cellular automaton
+Disease modelling using a cellular automaton